AzureCosmosDB/CosmosAIGraph/impl/docs/local_execution.md

 Start your **Docker Desktop** application if it's not already running.

-Be sure to modify your environment variables in the **docker-compose.yml** before starting the microservices.
+Be sure to modify your environment variables in the appropriate **docker-compose-xxx.yml** ile before starting the microservices.

+Two docker-compose yml files are available:

+- docker/docker-compose-with-rdflib.yml
+  - This uses the Python-based web application
+  - This uses the Python-based graph microservice using rdflib

+- docker-compose-with-jena.yml
+  - This also uses the same Python-based web application
+  - This uses the Java-based graph microservice using Apache Jena

 Create two PowerShell Terminal windows, and navigate to the **impl/app/** directory in each.

 In the first terminal window, execute the following command to start the application (both microservices).

 ```
+docker compose -f docker/docker-compose-with-rdflib.yml up
+or
-docker compose -f docker/docker-compose.yml up
+docker compose -f docker/docker-compose-with-jena.yml up
 ```

-You should see verbose output that includes the following:
+You should see similar verbose output that includes the following:

 <p align="center">
   <img src="img/docker-compose-up.png" width="50%">